-The main part of this Technical Report contains descriptions that are intended to be language-independent to the greatest possible extent.
-Annexes apply the generic guidance to particular programming languages.

-This Technical Report has been written with several possible usages in mind:

-- Programmers familiar with the vulnerabilities of a specific language can reference the guide for more generic descriptions and their manifestations in less familiar languages. - Tool vendors can use the three-letter codes as a succinct way to "profile" the selection of vulnerabilities considered by their tools. - Individual organizations may wish to write their own coding standards intended to reduce the number of vulnerabilities in their software products.
-The guide can assist in the selection of vulnerabilities to be addressed in those standards and the selection of coding guidelines to be enforced. - Organizations or individuals selecting a language for use in a project may want to consider the vulnerabilities inherent in various candidate languages.

-The descriptions include suggestions for ways of avoiding the vulnerabilities.
-Some are simply the avoidance of particular coding constructs, but others may involve increased review or other verification and validation methods.
-Source code checking tools can be used to automatically enforce some coding rules and standards.

-Clause 2 provides Normative references, and Clause 3 provides Terms, definitions, symbols and conventions.

-Clause 4 provides the basic concepts used for this Technical Report.

-Clause 5, Vulnerability Issues, provides rationale for this Technical Report and explains how many of the vulnerabilities occur.

-Clause 6, Programming Language Vulnerabilities, provides language-independent descriptions of vulnerabilities in programming languages that can lead to application vulnerabilities.
-Each description provides:
+- 13 The main part of this Technical Report contains descriptions that are intended to be language-independent to the - 14 greatest possible extent.
+Annexes apply the generic guidance to particular programming languages. - 15 This Technical Report has been written with several possible usages in mind: - Programmers familiar with the vulnerabilities of a specific language can reference the guide for more generic descriptions and their manifestations in less familiar languages. - Tool vendors can use the three-letter codes as a succinct way to "profile" the selection of vulnerabilities considered by their tools. - Individual organizations may wish to write their own coding standards intended to reduce the number of vulnerabilities in their software products.
+The guide can assist in the selection of vulnerabilities to be addressed in those standards and the selection of coding guidelines to be enforced. - Organizations or individuals selecting a language for use in a project may want to consider the vulnerabilities inherent in various candidate languages. - Scientists, engineers, economists, statisticians, or others who write computer programs as tools of their chosen craft can read this document to become more familiar with the issues that may affect their work. - 27 The descriptions include suggestions for ways of avoiding the vulnerabilities.
+Some are simply the avoidance of - 28 particular coding constructs, but others may involve increased review or other verification and validation - 29 methods.
+Source code checking tools can be used to automatically enforce some coding rules and standards. - 30 Clause 2 provides Normative references, and Clause 3 provides Terms, definitions, symbols and conventions. - 31 Clause 4 provides the basic concepts used for this Technical Report. - 32 Clause 5, Vulnerability Issues, provides rationale for this Technical Report and explains how many of the - 33 vulnerabilities occur. - 34 Clause 6, Programming Language Vulnerabilities, provides language-independent descriptions of vulnerabilities in - 35 programming languages that can lead to application vulnerabilities.
+Each description provides: - a summary of the vulnerability,